-Resort fees are essentially part of the room rate billed in addition to the advertised room rate.
-By charging this separate fee, Las Vegas resorts are able to make their properties look less expensive on online travel agency websites (OTA’s) and avoid paying them a commission on that part of the rate as they bill it directly to the customer.
+By charging this separate fee, Las Vegas resorts are able to make their properties look less expensive on online travel agency websites (OTA’s) like Hotels.com, Orbitz, Travelocity, etc. As an added bonus, resorts avoid paying OTA’s a commission on that part of the rate as it’s billed directly to the customer.

 Are guests required to pay resort fees in Vegas?
 Is there any way to avoid paying resort fees?

-It is difficult to make the argument that resort fees are a “deceptive” fee at this point because they’re not.
+It’s difficult, if not impossible, to make the argument that resort fees are “deceptive” or “hidden” at this point – because they’re not.

 How to Avoid Resort Fees in Las Vegas